 …

-If the initiator intends to proceed to the control phase, the Start of Ranging Compact frame (10.39.11.3.4) Message Control field (within the Message ID field) shall be set to zero, one or two, with the Startup Status field set as SUCCESS (as described in Table 25).
-If a responder receives a Start of Ranging Compact frame with the Message Control field value (within the Message ID field) of one and the value of the Startup Status field is set as SUCCESS and the values of the NB Channel Map field, Management PHY Configuration field, Management MAC Configuration field, Ranging PHY Configuration field and MMS Number of Fragments field shall be passed to the higher layer.
+If the initiator intends to proceed to the control phase, it shall transmit a Start of Ranging Compact frame (10.39.11.3.4) with the Message Control field (within the Message ID field) set to zero, or two, or with the Message Control field set to one, and the Initialization Status field set as SUCCESS (as described in Table 25).
+If a responder receives a Start of Ranging Compact frame with the Message Control field value (within the Message ID field) of one and the value of the Initialization Status field is set as SUCCESS and the values of the NB Channel Map field, Management PHY Configuration field, Management MAC Configuration field, Ranging PHY Configuration field and MMS Number of Fragments field shall be passed to the higher layer.
 If any of the fields is present in both the Advertising Response and the Start of Ranging packet the latter value shall be passed to the higher layer.
 Unless further altered by OOB methods the higher layer is expected to employ the provided ranging configuration values to start the ranging session.

-Otherwise, if the initiator does not intend to proceed to the control phase, the Message Control field (within the Message ID field) of the Start of Ranging Compact frame shall be set to one, and the value of the Startup Status field set as one of the non-reserved entries in Table 25 other than SUCCESS.
-If a responder receives a Start of Ranging Compact frame with the Message Control field equal to one and the value of the Startup Status field is one of the non-reserved entries in Table 25 other than SUCCESS, the responder’s action is as follows:
+Otherwise, if the initiator does not intend to proceed to the control phase, it may transmit a Start of Ranging Compact frame with the Message Control field (within the Message ID field) set to one, and the value of the Initialization Status field set as one of the non-reserved entries in Table 25 other than SUCCESS.
+If a responder receives a Start of Ranging Compact frame with the Message Control field equal to one and the value of the Initialization Status field is one of the non-reserved entries in Table 25 other than SUCCESS, the responder’s action is as follows:

 Replace all 23 instances of “Startup Status” with “Initialization Status” throughout the 802.15.4ab draft.